Former 2NE1 Vocalist Park Bom Announces Black Label Signing, Gets Flat-Out Denied By YG Entertainment

 “It’s not at all true that Park Bom is going to be with The Black Label led by producer Teddy.
 She did not sign with The Black Label.”

 Popular K-pop website Soompi, citing a network insider, appears to have confirmed YG’s statement.
-According to the report, Bom remains unsigned under YG Entertainment since her contract expired back in November, just a few months prior to the disbandment of 2NE1, the artist’s former group.
+According to the report, Bom remains unsigned under YG Entertainment since her contract expired back in November, just a few months before the disbandment of 2NE1, the artist’s former group.

 “There have been no contract changes since the expiration of Park Bom’s contract with YG.
 To our knowledge, there are no plans for her to sign with The Black Label.”

 The strange back and forth statements between Bom and YG Entertainment has brought numerous K-pop fans to their feet, with many fans of the rather controversial artist coming to her defense.
-Some have noted that prior to the disbandment of 2NE1, YG has confirmed that all members of the K-pop powerhouse female group except Minzy remained signed with the company.
+Some have noted that before the disbandment of 2NE1, YG has confirmed that all members of the K-pop powerhouse female group except Minzy remained signed with the company.
 Thus, numerous fans of the popular artist believe that Bom might very well be signed with YG Entertainment, though her inactivity remains a mystery.

 Happy Birthday~~CL❤️???????????????? pic.twitter.com/qnUWkwLAHf